JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_read_actions.md

 | `smartReadAction`                 | `smartReadActionBlocking`         |
 | `constrainedReadAction`           | `constrainedReadActionBlocking`   |

-WARA is canceled when a parent coroutine is canceled and a WA arrives.
+WARA is canceled when a parent coroutine is canceled or a WA arrives.

 WBRA is canceled only when a parent coroutine is canceled.
 It blocks WA until finishing its lambda.